 I've learned that people who share a common love of printing can still stand worlds apart in terms of politics or predilections.
 Before I left, I had a friend tell me: if you don't return from this trip changed, as a person, then you've done something terribly wrong.
 I think it's made me a better printer - the more that I share, teach, watch, listen, and absorb, the easier it is to turn to the press again.

 More importantly, I think it's made me a better person.
 I've lived side-by-side with people very different from me, and it generates a greater capacity for sympathy and empathy.
 I've negotiated my own emotional struggles – times when I felt hopeless, felt like the trip was meaningless, or even felt like quitting.
 At every turn, there would be someone there that buoyed my spirits or told me to hang in there.
 I learned to appreciate people more - those who supported me at home, on the road, and even on social media – they became an integral part of a larger ecosystem that made this whole thing possible.

-When your travels came to an end, did it feel strange to base yourself in one place for while?
+When your travels came to an end, did it feel strange to base yourself in one place for a while?